yekxp/backend/README.md

 git push -u origin <branch-name>
 ```

-After successfully pushed the changes to the issue branch, open a pull request from the new branch to `develop` branch.
-Optionally add a reviewer(for now @Mert18).
+After successfully pushed the changes to the issue branch, open a pull request from forked repo's new branch to this repo's `develop` branch(You can do it via github interface).
+Add a reviewer(for now @Mert18).
 That's it.

 Example application.properties: